deep-coast-eng/deep-coast-eng.github.io/_drafts/2026-03-29-private-home-surveillance-without-cloud.md

 - Face and license plate recognition
 - A system you can expand without hitting a ceiling

+### Offsite Backup (Recommended)

+Frigate stores recordings on the mini PC's local drive.
+The same theft/destruction risk applies here, but centralized storage makes backup simpler.

+1. Frigate's recording directory can be pointed at any local path.
+Set it to a dedicated drive or partition.
+2. Use [Syncthing](https://syncthing.net/) to sync the events and clips folder to a remote machine over Tailscale.
+Syncthing runs on Linux, Windows, macOS, and Docker.
+It's peer-to-peer, encrypted, and free.
+3. The remote machine can be anything -- a friend or family member's PC on their own Tailscale network, a cheap VPS, or a second machine you keep at a different location.

+For most people, syncing only the Frigate events folder (detected clips and snapshots, not 24/7 continuous recording) keeps bandwidth and storage manageable.
+A typical household generates a few hundred MB to a few GB of event clips per day depending on camera count and activity.

 ---

 ## Remote Access via Tailscale